 Aug 11, Day 11: 26,814 and there is 14 to 20 percent containment the US Forest Service issued an order closing the Carson-Iceberg Wilderness and Spicer Lake.
-Incident Command reported moderate fire activity with the fire continuing its path towards Spicer Reservoir to the north, northeast towards Boulder Creek, and east along Highway 108.
+Moderate fire activity with the fire continuing its path towards Spicer Reservoir to the north, northeast towards Boulder Creek, and east along Highway 108.
 The flames are skirting above the highway, but have reached within a mile of Kennedy Meadows as earlier reported.
 Fire crews are also dealing with hazardous trees along the Highway 108 corridor and around structures that have been impacted by the blaze.
 Updates are here.

 Aug 13, Day 13: 23,302 and there is 20 percent containment.
 Updates are here.
 There will be another community meeting where residents can hear the latest on the fire response, and ask questions.
 It will run from 5-6:30pm at the Word of Life Church in Mi Wuk Village.
 It is located at 24630 Highway 108.

 Aug 14, Day 14: 29,569 acres, 25-percent contained.
 Hot shot crews have made substantial progress constructing hand line from the Bennett Juniper toward Highway 108 on the easterly edge.
 In the Eagle Creek drainage crews brought in pumps and hose utilizing water to secure more containment lines.
 Teams also cut hand line on the northwest edge of the fire.
 The Forest Service is no longer in unified command with CAL Fire.